santiagoclv/fastify-devweek/readme.md

 Fastify generate a optimized data structure (radix-tree) that is used to match the routes.
 Using [find-my-way](https://github.com/delvedor/find-my-way) (support route params and wildcards)- Almost 20 times faster that the matchers from express.

-They created a lib [fast-json-stringify](https://github.com/fastify/fast-json-stringify) insted of using JSON.stringify to serialize (up to 5 times faster) what requires to specify the JSONSchema for output.
-Also it can be used for validations.
+Using [fast-json-stringify](https://github.com/fastify/fast-json-stringify) insted of using JSON.stringify to serialize what requires to specify the JSONSchema for output.
+Also it is used for validations and it is up to 5 times faster than JSON.stringify.

 It has support for middlewares from Express, and they run up to 30% faster than on express.
-It is because also another library that Fastify uses called [reusify](https://github.com/mcollina/reusify): This library gives the abitity to run functions without closures.
+It is because also another library that Fastify uses called [reusify](https://github.com/mcollina/reusify), this library gives the abitity to run functions without closures.

 [benchmarks](https://www.fastify.io/benchmarks/)